Amol-Talekar/dashboard/readme.md

 ## Description

-The Dashboard Panel is designed to provide users with a clear and intuitive representation of their product data.
+The Dashboard Panel is designed to provide users with a clear and intuitive representation of their product data with both light and dark mode.
 By implementing pie, line, and bar charts, this platform enables users to gain meaningful insights into the performance and trends of their products.
 The backend incorporates a complex data aggregation pipeline to process and transform raw data into visually comprehensible performance metrics.

 ## Tech Stack